pexels-ann-h-45017-15251149

 1. Interrupt with tact.
 “Let me stop you there” or “Hold that thought” lets you retake control with grace.

 There you have it—a bit of our secret sauce to turn those unruly meetings into collaborative win-win sessions.
-Use our downloadable resource The Flipside in Meetings to help you recognize archetype behaviors and practice disarming the challenging and leveraging the strength in each.

 Say Goodbye to "Bunch Ball" Decision-Making